osrsbox/osrsbox.github.io/_posts/2018-12-29-using-the-osrsbox-db-python-api.md

 {% highlight python %}
 # Loop the item database and find equipable items
-for item in all_items:
+for item in all_db_items:
-    if item.equipable:
+    if item.equipable_by_player:
-        print(item.bonuses)
         print(item.equipment)
 {% endhighlight %}

-In the above code, the `if item.equipable:` statement checks to see if an item is equipable.
-If it is, then you can access the `item.bonuses` object and the `item.equipment` object.
-Instead of listing all the properties available in each object in this post, I recommend checking the [OSRSBox Database project page]({{ site.url }}/projects/osrsbox-db/) which has a table of all the properties available.
+In the above code, the `if item.equipable_by_player:` statement checks to see if an item is equipable.
+If it is, then you can access the `item.equipment` object.
+Instead of listing all the properties available in each object in this post, I recommend checking the [OSRSBox Database project page on PyPi](https://pypi.org/project/osrsbox/) which has a table of all the properties available.
 However, as a simple example, you can fetch the melee strength bonus of an equipable item using the code below:

 {% highlight python %}
 # Loop the item database and find equipable items melee strength
-for item in all_items:
+for item in all_db_items:
-    if item.equipable:
+    if item.equipable_by_player:
-        if item.bonuses.melee_strength is not 0:
+        if item.equipment.melee_strength is not 0:
-            print(item.name, item.bonuses.melee_strength, item.equipment.slot)
+            print(item.name, item.equipment.melee_strength, item.equipment.slot)
 {% endhighlight %}

 ## Collection of API Examples